cvet/fonline/README.md

 * *Source* - fonline engine specific code
 * *SourceTools* - some tools for formatting code or count it
 * *ThirdParty* - external dependecies of engine, included in repository

+## Build

+Before clone make sure that you install [Git LFS](https://git-lfs.github.com/)

+...write about build with CMake

 ## Third-party packages